semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 @## Сolumn expand

 The active column will expand if there is not enough space.
 Fixed width columns will not change size.
+If a column width limit is set using `wMax` prop, then the sort icon on hover will run over the text in the column header, and the non-fitting part of the text will not be visible.

 @example expanding-column